XI1675-siddharthajain/Backbase-assignment/README.md

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-Unit test coverage will be automatically generated and found in [Coverage](coverage/backbase-challenge/index.html)

 ## Project Structure

 Project is split into 2 main folders (modules and shared)